xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 ================================

 A limited profile includes only your username and, optionally, an image.

+.. note:: If you are under 13 years of age, you cannot add a profile picture.
+   In your limited profile, only your username is shared with other edX users.

 To create or edit a limited profile, follow these steps.